 New Jersey lies at the heart of a giant metropolitan area stretching from Boston to Washington, D.C.
 To take advantage of this unique position, New Jersey's highways, buses, and rail service must provide businesses with a responsive and reliable transportation system that moves people and goods effectively.
-To ensure such a system's effectiveness, the fiscal 2010 recommendation for the Transportation Trust Fund (TTF) is \$895 million, the same level as fiscal 2009.
-The funds are derived from the constitutional dedications of motor fuel taxes, the petroleum products gross receipts tax, and a portion of the sales tax, toll road authority contributions and certain motor vehicle and insurance surcharge fees.
-Such funds will pay for debt service on bonds issued by the Transportation Trust Fund Authority and for capital improvements to the State's highway and mass transit systems.
-When combined with available federal and other funds, the TTF will generate over \$ 3.3 billion.
+To ensure such a system's effectiveness, the fiscal 2011 recommendation for the Transportation Trust Fund (TTF) is \$895 million, the same level as fiscal 2010.
+The funds are derived from the constitutional dedications of motor fuel taxes; the petroleum products gross receipts tax, and a portion of the sales tax, toll road authority contributions and certain motor vehicle and insurance surcharge fees.
+Such funds will pay for debt service on bonds issued by the Transportation Trust Fund Authority and for capital improvements to the State's highway and mass transit systems, these funds will be combined with federal funds.